cuongmx/newhackbar/README.md

 The original version is at https://addons.mozilla.org/en-US/firefox/addon/hackbar/

-Current release version is 1.0.2 beta at https://github.com/mxcxvn/newhackbar/releases
+Current release version is 1.0.3 at https://addons.mozilla.org/en-US/firefox/addon/new-hackbar/

 This is very first version, there will definitely be some of bugs, please don't hate me and give me any bugs and comments to improve it.

-I submitted this version to Firefox addons store, hope aproved soon.

 ## Some features now:
 1. Almost of features and gui in this version is based on the original addon (hackbar).